 double click to hide

-Headliners Named for 2014The line-up for Newport Jazz Weekend 2014 has now been announced, and tickets will go on sale shortly.
+Headliners Named for 2014The head-line acts for Newport Jazz Weekend 2014 are now confirmed and tickets are now on sale.
 The event runs from 17 to 20 July and for the first time, will start on the Thursday with an opening night gig by the Derek Nash Acoustic Quartet at the Apollo Theatre.
 Featuring David Newton on piano as well as Derek Nash, the Sax Appeal leader himself, the group's latest CD "Joyriding" is a mulipple award winner.
 On Friday there is a visit from the Simon Allen Quintet.
-A popular visitor to the Island, tenor saxophonist Allen is joined by top UK trumpeter Martin Shaw and a rhythm section which includes Tom Cawley (piano).
+A popular visitor to the Island, tenor saxophonist Allen is joined by top UK trumpeter Quentin Collins and a rhythm section which includes Tom Cawley (piano).
 Later on Friday, David Newton appears again at the Quay Arts centre this time in an intimate duo setting with Alan Barnes.